bihealth/irods-docker/README.md

 ## Data Persistency

 Each container exposes volumes for data persistency.
 The list of volumes are provided in the table below:

 | path in container               | usage                         |
 |---------------------------------|-------------------------------|
 | /etc/irods                      | resource server configuration |
 | /var/lib/irods/iRODS/server/log | resource server log           |

-For iRODS services, the setup script (`/var/lib/irods/scripts/setup_irods.py`) is only executed when the file `/etc/irods/.provisioned` is not presented.
+For iRODS services, the setup script (`/var/lib/irods/scripts/setup_irods.py`) is only executed when the file `/etc/irods/.provisioned` is not present.
-The file `/etc/irods/.provisioned` is also created when the setup script is executed successfully.
+The file `/etc/irods/.provisioned` is created when the setup script is executed successfully.

 ## Commands